likelian/Lab_spring2022/README.md

     1. easily pushing the predictions to very large numbers
     2. make more changes
     3. `if mean(abs(pred)) > 5: MAE loss - mean(abs(pred)) + 3.3`
 7. can at least overfit the trainning set.
+Train on only the first .pt file.
 See the [results](https://github.com/likelian/Lab_spring2022/tree/main/results/EQ/small_train_data).
 Final results:
     1. train_loss MAE: 3.41
     2. validation_loss MAE: 7.19

+7. train on 1/300 of the first 25(half) of the .pt files.
+Bad [results](https://github.com/likelian/Lab_spring2022/tree/main/results/EQ/first_half%2825pt%29).
+Somehow the output of in inference is 1. not 9 values.

 ```
 # an example of the overfitted training prediction. better than nothing.